benviss/epic-js-ember-messageboard/README.md

 ## Prerequisites

 You will need the following things properly installed on your computer.
+Admin username is "Ben", Password is "Awesome"

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)